testsigmahq/testsigma-docs/src/pages/docs/test-cases/create-test-steps/overview.md

 Here's a sample GIF demonstrating creating test steps using the recorder for a Web Application.

    ![Record Test Steps for WebApps](https://s3.amazonaws.com/static-docs.testsigma.com/new_images/projects/applications/RecordStepswappsWF.gif)

 ---

+---

+## **AI Test Automation with Testsigma Copilot 🚀**

+Testsigma Copilot redefines test automation with the power of generative AI.

+- You can effortlessly create diverse test scenarios with a single click.
+- Generate detailed test steps that accurately mimic real-world user behavior with the right UI elements and complex user interactions.
+- Create a comprehensive test case using simple prompts.

+Boost your test automation and deliver high-quality software with Testsigma Copilot 🤖.

+---

+## **Generate Test Scenarios**

+1. From the left-side navbar, select **Create Tests > Test Cases** and then click **Create Test Case**.

+2. On the **Test Case Details** page, enter a name for the test case and click **Record** in the top-right corner.
+A new window will open.

+3. In the opened window, input the URL of the web page from which you want to generate test scenarios.
+The **Testsigma Recorder** will activate and prepare for recording.

+4. Click **Generate Scenarios** in the Testsigma Recorder.
+The Testsigma Copilot will start generating test scenarios based on the current page content.

+5. Wait until the test scenarios are generated.

+6. Click on any generated test case scenario to view its corresponding test steps.

+7. Click **Save Test Steps** to import the displayed test steps into the recorder.

+8. Modify the test steps as per the desired test case behavior.
+Once the necessary modifications are done, click **Stop** to return to the test case details page.

+---

+## **Generate Test Steps with Prompts**

+Follow the steps from 1-3 from the above section.

+4. Click **Write Prompt** in the Testsigma Recorder.

+5. Enter a prompt with accurate details and click **Generate**.

+6. Wait until the test steps are generated.

+7. Click **Save Test Steps** to import the displayed test steps into the recorder.

+8. Modify the test steps as per the desired test case behavior.
+Once the necessary modifications are done, click **Stop** to return to the test case details page.

+---